1910 Chicago White Sox season

-The 1910 Chicago White Sox set the modern (since 1901) major league record for batting futility with a .211 team batting average.
+the 1910 Chicago White Sox set the modern (since 1901) major league record for batting futility with a .211 team batting average.
 No White Sox regular hit above .250, Patsy Dougherty led all regulars with a .248 batting average.
+On July 1st, the team moved from South Side Park to White Sox Park, which would be the team's home for the next 80 years.